 Learn how you can be sustainable in business and in life.
 Investigate how far are you willing to go, how much are you willing to give up and how and when will you start.

-Piecemeal changes are done and dusted, we lift each other up.
-Hear the stories of those on the frontline, join them and amplify their messages.
+Piecemeal changes are done and dusted.
+Those movements act in isolation and compete against each other, instead, we need to come together and lift each other up.
+Hear the stories of those on the frontline, join them, say Yes and amplify the movement.

 Create your 10 point plan and hold yourself to account: for you, the land and the living!

 Here you can find the full programme of the action lab